fox-projects/edwinkofler.com/rho.md

-# Documentation for `rho.js`
+# Rho

-Wedding myself to a third-party static site generator solution limits the degree to which I can customize my website. `rho.js` solves that because it's my software.
+Wedding myself to a third-party static site generator solution limits the degree to which I can customize my website.
+Rho solves that because it's my software.

 ## Plans